streetsidesoftware/vscode-spell-checker/docs/_includes/generated-docs/configuration.md

 : resource

 Description
 : Glob patterns of files to be ignored.
-The patterns are relative to the `globRoot` of the configuration file that defines them.
+The patterns are relative to the `#cSpell.globRoot#` of the configuration file that defines them.

 Default
 : [ _`"package-lock.json"`_, _`"node_modules"`_, _`"vscode-extension"`_, _`".git/objects"`_, _`".vscode"`_, _`".vscode-insiders"`_ ]